icub-tech-iit/documentation/docs/ergocub_operating_systems/network.md

 - **IP address** : 10.0.1.104 - _STATIC_
 - **Netmask** : 255.255.255.0

-since this is a segregated network, there is no default gateway.
+Since this is a segregated network, there is no default gateway.

 ### External network configurations